InsightsInsight - Employment & HR - POSTED: December 22 2016

 The advantage of CEL is that it aims to avoid an employment or workplace dispute becoming adversarial and possibly spiralling down into deadlock with ensuing litigation.
 It allows the participants an opportunity to voice their respective concerns and interests.
 From the start of the process, both parties can be clear about what they hope to achieve.

-For it to work both parties must appoint CEL lawyers who will work with their respective clients to facilitate an open, honest and constructive exploration of ways in which the parties can reach a resolution of their differences.
+For it to work both parties must appoint CEL lawyers who will work with their respective clients to facilitate a published, honest and constructive exploration of ways in which the parties can reach a resolution of their differences.
 CEL offers the parties an opportunity, through this facilitated process, to speak directly to each other about the dispute in a non-confrontational way, in a dignified and neutral environment with the specific aim of seeking an early resolution to the dispute.

 There is no lengthy or aggressive correspondence or communication between the parties and in most cases, the matter should be resolved after one meeting.
 CEL also allows the parties to be more creative and come up with their own solutions, which a court or employment tribunal would never have statutory power to deliver for example to agree for training, outplacement support or coaching to be provided or to receive a face to face apology.